khnhk0ogei04/IT3930_20242/README.md

-# Smart Transporatation with OMNET++ và SUMO - IT3930
+IT3930 - Smart Transporation with Time Window.